Asymptotic optimality of dynamic first-fit packing on the half-axis: Proof of Theorem

+This completes the induction step from $y$ to $y+\epsilon$ for sufficiently small $\epsilon$, thereby completing the proof of Theorem~\ref{thm-ff2}.

 \textbf{Acknowledgments} We dedicate this paper to our colleague, mentor, and friend, Professor Larry Shepp (1936-2013).
 Professor Shepp brought the open problem from Coffman, Kadota, and Shepp \cite{CKS85} to our attention.
-We also wish to thank Professor Ed Coffman and Mr. Jixin Wang for kind conversations, and Dr. Quan Zhou for help with simulations.
+We also wish to thank Professor Ed Coffman and Dr. Quan Zhou for help with simulations.
+Finally, we are most grateful for the insights of two anonymous referees, whose reports helped to improve the quality of this paper.